nightroman/FarNet/PowerShellFar/README.md

 PowerShellFar is configured via profiles with special names in the directory *%FARPROFILE%\FarNet\PowerShellFar*.
-Each profile is invoked on the relevant event, once per each session.
+Each profile is invoked on the relevant event, once for its session.
 Profiles are invoked in a session global scope.

 Supported profiles: